 When out with others, the high-functioning alcoholic can disguise his or her drinking by sneaking drinks, having three drinks to a single drink that others in their presence consume, often signaling the bartender to quickly refill a drink when a friend or companion excuses him or herself to go to the rest room.

+Admitting the problem is the first step.
 Self-denial on the part of the high-functioning alcoholic may go on for years before the increasingly negative consequences and their association with excessive drinking finally sink in and the individual finally admits to a problem with alcohol.
 This is a critical first step to overcoming high-functioning alcoholism.

 Sticking with Treatment is Critical

-Merely entering treatment isn’t all there is to overcoming high-functioning alcoholism.
+Merely entering treatment isn’t all there is to overcoming alcoholism.
 It’s important to stick with treatment6 to maximize the likelihood of success, defined as being well-equipped and confident of being able to live alcohol-free.
 Quitting treatment early is associated with a high rate of relapse.
 That’s because the individual lacks sufficient coping skills to be able to withstand the alcohol cravings and urges that are bound to occur.
 In addition, it’s too easy to return to former people, places and things associated with drinking without the benefit of a solid foundation in recovery.

 Commit to 12-Step or Self-Help Groups